oracle-quickstart/oci-oracle-analytics-server/README.md

 <li>Extract all the files in <b>oci-oracle-analytics-server-master.zip</b> to a folder on your local file system.</li>
 </ol>
 </li>
-<li>Open the file <code>provider.tf</code> for editing, and enter the user and tenancy information you gathered from Oracle Cloud Infrastructure Console in this format:
+<li>Open the file <code>provider.tf</code> in a text editor and enter the user and tenancy information you gathered from Oracle Cloud Infrastructure Console in this format:
   <p><code>provider "oci" {</code></p>
   <p><code>region = "us-ashburn-1"</code></p>
   <p><code>tenancy_ocid = "ocid1.tenancy.oc1..unique_ID"</code></p>